UBC-MDS/pokemon-type-predictor/CONTRIBUTING.md

 If you spot a problem with any of our documents, search if that issue already exists.
 If a related issue doesn't exist, you can always open a new issue.

+Before forking and opening a PR, make sure to create issue and have one of the administrators agree that it is an issue.
+We don't want you to waste any of your time!

 #### Solve an issue

 Look through existing issues and if any interest you, feel free to open a PR with a fix for our code/documents.
 You can use the `labels` as filters to search for things you're passionate about.